 - Mini towels and few pockets of washing powder

 - It’s important not to forget the medical kit!
-We don’t often remember about such small things, but travelling somewhere this far — it’s an urgent need.
+We don’t often remember such small things, but traveling somewhere this far is an urgent need.

 Here’s what important: